mrwweb/post-type-archive-descriptions/readme.txt

 2. The post type archive description displayed (automatically!) in the Twenty Fifteen theme.
 The plugin also adds the "Edit Books Description" link.

 == Changelog ==
+= 1.2.0 (October 3, 2020) =
+* [Fix] Now supports post types in admin submenus other than the default.
+Big props to Jeremy Carlson, @eyesofjeremy
+* [Fix] Get correct description and don't show warning on a Post Type Archive that shows multiple post types (probably via pre_get_posts)
+* Code cleanup

 = 1.1.5 (September 23, 2019) =
 * Add global and post-type-specific actions before and after the Description Editor on the admin editing screen: `ptad_before_editor`, `ptad_before_editor_{post_type}`, `ptad_after_editor`, and `ptad_after_editor_{post_type}`
 * Don't sanitize plugin output so shortcodes work.
 Thanks @mmcginnis.